 - Where and when was the picture taken: we get these information thanks to metadata of the picture, so if you modified the picture before sending it to Kweeri, you won't get these information.

-- Where and when were products has been bought: the full address of the shop, its phone number, its sign and the date and time of the purchase.
+- Where and when products have been bought: the full address of the shop, its phone number, its sign and the date and time of the purchase.
 These information are written on the receipt.

-- Means of payment: how did the customer pay (cash, credit card, vouchers, all of this at once, etc..).
+- Payment methods: how did the customer pay (cash, credit card, vouchers, all of this at once, etc..).

 - Number of items bought: we count the product lines to know how many products were bought.